Biography

 What benchmarks can be designed to accurately evaluate the real-world performance of AudioLLMs?

-Current Outcomes: MERaLiON-AduioLLM, AudioBench, Awesome-Audio-LLM, MoWE-Audio
+Current Outcomes: MERaLiON-AudioLLM, AudioBench, Awesome-Audio-LLM, MoWE-Audio

-Multilingal and Multicultual LLM
+Multilingual and Multicultural LLM

 What unique properties should a multilingual LLM possess to cater to diverse languages effectively?